Class PGS_Morphology

 variableBuffer

-public static processing.core.PShape variableBuffer(processing.core.PShape shape, double startDistance, double endDistance) Buffers a shape with a varying buffer distance (interpolated between a start distance and an end distance) along the shape's perimeter.- Parameters:
+public static processing.core.PShape variableBuffer(processing.core.PShape shape, double startDistance, double endDistance) Buffers a shape with a varying buffer distance (interpolated between a start distance and an end distance) along the shape's perimeter.For polygons, only the exterior ring (perimeter) is buffered; interior rings (holes) are ignored.

 - a polygonal shape representing the variable buffer region (which may be empty)